saxulum-legacy/saxulum-http-client-interface/README.md

 ## Implement

 To implement this interface, you need a existing http client and write and adapter for it, or write your own.
-There is a simple implementation of a [http client][2] within the test suite.
-Do not use this in production!

 ``` {.php}
 <?php